UVa creates site for community to report COVID-19 non-compliance

 University Counsel Tim Heaphy has previously said that the school’s requirement that students wear masks is enforceable on and off grounds and repeated offenses could result in suspensions and other sanctions through the university.

-Reports will be reviewed by university staff; however, UVa said it might not be able to share information about what actions are taken in response because of federal privacy regulations that protect students.
+Reports will be reviewed by university staff, but UVa said it might not be able to share information about what actions are taken in response because of federal privacy regulations that protect students.

 Be the first to know